 June 12, 2019 from 4-6pm at Barton Elementary School Library

-Click the link below to register for the Student Debt Clinic –
+Click the button below to register for the Student Debt Clinic –

 On Thursday January 11, 2019, Patchogue-Medford Red & Black advisors, Ms. Alison McKeough and Ms. Michele Sullivan, were recognized with a very prestigious ASSET Bright Lights 2019 Award.
 The Red & Black is the PMHS online newspaper.
 Ms. Sullivan and Ms. McKeough were honored and recognized as recipients of this Award for their innovative work with the online newspaper.

 Please check out this award winning publication at http://pmhsredandblack.com/

 On Monday November 5, 2018, at Saxton Middle School PMCT ran their annual blood drive.
 PMCT has been hosting a blood drive for over 20 years during the first week in November.
 This year we had 43 people show up and 32 pints of blood collected.
 A huge thank you to all who came to donate!
 Even if you were denied, your efforts were greatly appreciated.
 Kerri Bruckner was the winner of the lotto plant!

 Special thanks to PMCT Outreach Chair, Cristina Carpluk, for all her efforts organizing the blood drive.

 See if you can spot one of your favorite teachers in the pictures below.